-The 4th quarter in the District of Columbia & United States Territories Quarter series is now in circulation and making its way to a pocket, purse, and bank near you.
+The 4th quarter in the District of Columbia & United States Territories Quarter series — the American Samoa quarter — was released in July 2009.

 The Coin’s Design

 The American Samoa quarter honors the territory’s rich cultural and social background, and the coin’s design reflects this.

 On the reverse (tail’s side) is the image of a shoreline representative of American Samoa’s beautiful Pacific shorelines.
 They are an essential aspect of the 5 islands and 2 atolls which form the territory.
 Also sharing a spot on the coin’s reverse are an ava bowl, a fly whisk, and a staff, all of which are elemental and symbolic to traditional Samoan gatherings and events.

 Inscribed on the coin is the motto “SAMOA MUAMUA LE ATUA” (“Samoa, God is First”).
 Other inscriptions include “In God We Trust,” and “E Pluribus Unum” (Latin for “Out of Many, One”).